mg126e/Project_Backend/design/concepts/OneRunMatching/testing_output.md

 --- Principle Test Completed Successfully ---
 ----- output end -----
 OneRunMatching: Principle Lifecycle of a Successful Run ... ok (1s)
 OneRunMatching: createInvite action requirements ...
 ------- output -------

 --- Test: createInvite Action Requirements ---

- > Testing Requirement: Action must fail if inviter does not exist.
+ > Testing Requirement: Action auto-creates user if inviter does not exist.
-   ✅ Correctly failed with an error.
+   ✅ Correctly auto-created user and created invite.

  > Testing Requirement: Action must fail if distance is not positive.
    ✅ Correctly failed with an error.